 Volvo radios have a theft-proof system that freezes the radio if power is interrupted.
 It was designed that way to prevent theft of the radio.
 The downside is your radio will be locked if you disconnect the battery for any reason, or if the battery dies.
 Do you know your Volvo radio codes?

 When you restore power, it will say ‘CODE‘ on the display.
 This is your cue to find the easily misplaced credit-card lookalikes that have your radio’s code written on it.
-New Volvo owners got two, I believe.
+New Volvo owners got two in the owner’s documents booklet.